Azure/Copilot-For-Security/Sample Prompts/Readme.md

 Next provide the breakdown of the Defender incident report, the takeaways from the Sentinel Hunt, the Intune device state, the threat intel summary, and finally next steps for remediation
+-Can you provide me with a concise summary of the key actions and entities involved in this security incident?
 - What are the critical Sentinel incidents right now?
 - What are the critical Defender incidents right now?
 - List the alerts on Sentinel incident <Incident ID>